 There is still the option to marry heterosexually (supported by Sprinkle, Kaltenbach, Yuan, Citlau, Dallas, Butterfield, Hill-Perry, Bennett, Black, and Brown).

 Since the 1940s, goalposts, requirements, and dictates kept changing.

 But here is the bottom line: a great moral injustice (the conservative Christian approach to changing or rejecting LGBTQ people) was the result of factual errors (mistranslated words, and viewing homosexuality as a mental illness, then a sin).

 What do we/you do with and about all this?
 It’s gotten pretty complicated.
 Do you ignore it, remain complicit, and carry on?

 I’ve read all these books.
 Not many people can claim that.
 They are all basically the same.
-The books are full of the easy, thinly-constructed, sloppy, crowd-pleasing work that continues to bolster the gays-must-change narrative.
+The books are full of the easy, thinly-constructed, sloppy, crowd-pleasing work that continues to bolster the gay-must-change narrative.

-I would be so impressed if just one of these authors whose books I’ve read did some decent historical work around social changes in the roles of men and women, or investigated the very young history of anti-gay theology, or even peeked into the history of biblical counseling for LGBTQ people and how that has shifted, and get honest about it all.
+I would be so impressed if just one of these authors whose books I’ve read did some decent historical work around social changes in the roles of men and women, investigated the very young history of anti-gay theology, or even peeked into the history of biblical counseling for LGBTQ people and how that has shifted, and get honest about it all.
 They may not come to the conclusions I have.
 Fine, at least do some deeper work.

 Just a modicum of some academics.